 The Vietnamese Lunar New Year is a huge part of Pixelz's history and tradition.
 It is something we are very proud to be part of each year.

-If you can provide us with a forecasted volume during this period, it will allow us to better deliver on those deadlines for you.
+If you can provide us with a forecasted volume during this period, it will allow us to plan even better and minimize the impact of delays.
+You can send us your image forecast and address questions to firstname.lastname@example.org or to your dedicated Customer Success Manager.